 Participating films and artists gain industry credential and exposure in many ways, including television airtime and online media coverage.
 A jury panel made up of industry professionals provides feedback on the festival selection and determines the annual awards.
 Buyers attend the festival and many films have been acquired for distribution, a rare opportunity for youth-based festivals.

 TORONTO YOUTH SHORTS IS ACCEPTING WORK FOR ITS 11th SEASON

 Screen-based work that is 20 minutes or less created by Ontario born or based residents aged 30 and under are eligible to submit to the festival.
 The event will take place in August over two days.
 Selected films are considered for juried awards and prizes.

 Youth Emerging Artist Award

-The following conditions must be met in order to be eligible for our programs:
+The following conditions must be met for your film to be eligible:

 -Films must be submitted by the director or producer.

--The director must be born in, residing in, attending school in or will return to school in the Southern Ontario area in Canada.
+-The DIRECTOR must be born in, residing in, attending school in or will return to school in the Province of Ontario in Canada.

--Films can be of any language but films with non-English dialogue require English subtitles.
+-Films can be of any language but films with non-English dialogue require hard-coded English subtitles.

 -All genres accepted.